 Can’t Swim?
 No Problem!

 A trip to the Great Barrier Reef is an exciting once-in-a-lifetime experience.
-For many, the prospect of swimming in coral lagoons looking at a variety of marine wildlife is at the top of “Must-dos” when they come to Australia.
-Many tours around Australia cater to people of all ages and fitness levels, and Passions of Paradise is one of them.
+For many, the prospect of swimming in coral lagoons and looking at a variety of marine wildlife is at the top of “Must-dos” when they come to Australia.
+Many reef tours around Australia cater to people of all ages and fitness levels, and Passions of Paradise is one of them.

 Do I need to be a good swimmer?

-For many people, their biggest question about snorkelling is simple and straight-forward: Do I need to be a good swimmer?
+For many people, their biggest question about snorkelling is simple and straightforward: Do I need to be a good swimmer?
 The good news is “No” you don’t have to be an expert swimmer or an Olympic athlete to enjoy snorkelling on the Great Barrier Reef.
 In this blog, we will answer some questions and give some basic tips that will make planning your day on the Great Barrier Reef a lot easier.

 Our Medical Questionnaire Helps Staff To Give You A Safe and Comfortable Experience

 Snorkelling is a relatively low-intensity activity and does not require high levels of physical fitness to enjoy.
-The first part of your day on Passions of Paradise will consist of answering a few medical questions.
+The first part of your snorkel tour on Passions of Paradise will consist of answering a few medical questions.
 This questionnaire will allow staff the chance to offer many different kinds of assistance.
 People with certain medical conditions or taking specific medications will be paired with a member of staff for the day, to ensure that these medical conditions do not become complicated by the snorkelling activity.

 Nervous?
 We Offer Free Guided Snorkel Tours

-Passions of Paradise offers free guided snorkel tours to all our guests, and people with medical conditions, decreased fitness levels, low swimming ability, or fear of the water often find that swimming with a guide increases their peace-of-mind while in the water.
+Passions of Paradise offers free guided snorkel tours to all our guests, and people with medical conditions, decreased fitness levels, low swimming ability, or fear of the water often find that swimming with a guide increases their peace of mind while in the water.